 So, now you’re likely wondering: what type of content do I create for the other 20%?

+The other 20% of your content creation should focus on link bait.
 The possibilities are endless, but here are a few content types you should consider:

 Lazy Man Method